 Planning A Trip to South Africa

-Before we can dive into the fine details of the itinerary, it makes sense to set the stage and talk about the basics for what you need to know when planning a safari vacation in South Africa.
+Before we can dive into the fine details of the 9 day South Africa safari itinerary, it makes sense to set the stage and talk about the basics for what you need to know.

-What’s so tricky about planning a safari trip?
+What’s so tricky about planning a safari to South Africa?

 Confusion and overwhelmed – the feelings I had when I first started planning for the honeymoon.
 I can’t be the only one right?